-Best Friends rolled out as a feature in 2016.
-Since that time, it has had some changes; for one thing, you used to be able to see your friends’ Best Friends list, but the information is now private.
+Best Friends rolled out as a feature in 2016, and it’s undergone some changes since then, including changing your friends’ Best Friends data to private.
 One question many Snapchat users have brought up is what the frequency is for the Best Friends algorithm to update your list.
 Does a giant mainframe somewhere run a batch job once a day?
 Or what?
 In this article, I will explain how often the Best Friends data updates in Snapchat, as well as discussing several other aspects of this feature.

 What is the Best Friends Feature?